Mariangela Garofalo

 Short cv

-Mariangela Garofalo received a Master Degree in Medical Biotechnology in 2011 at the University Federico II of Naples and a PhD in Biochemistry and Cell and Molecular Biology, in co-supervision University of Naples - University of Helsinki in 2015.
+Mariangela Garofalo received a Master Degree, summa cum laude, in Medical Biotechnology in 2011 at the University Federico II of Naples and a PhD in Biomedicine, in co-supervision University of Naples - University of Helsinki in 2015.
 During her PhD she moved to Finland where she spent 2 years as visiting student finalizing her PhD thesis in the ImmunoVirotherapy Lab at the Division of Pharmaceutical Biosciences, University of Helsinki (2013-2015).
-From 2015 to 2017 she carried out her post-doctoral research at the Faculty of Pharmacy (University of Helsinki); after that she worked as post-doctoral researcher at the Department of Oncology and Hemato-Oncology at the University of Milan (2017-2019) where she was involved in multidisciplinary research activities in collaboration with IRCCS Istituto Nazionale dei Tumori (INT).
+From 2015 to 2017 she carried out her post-doctoral research at the Faculty of Pharmacy (University of Helsinki), after that, she worked as post-doctoral researcher at the Department of Oncology and Hemato-Oncology at the University of Milan (2017-2019) where she was involved in multidisciplinary research activities in collaboration with IRCCS Istituto Nazionale dei Tumori (INT).
+Dr. Garofalo joined the Department of Pharmaceutical and Pharmacological Sciences at University of Padua in July 2019

 Teaching